ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

     When cloning the ufs-mrweather-app repository, the connection to github may time out.
 In this case, resubmit the ``git clone`` command.

+The information that "Detached HEAD" state is a standard git notification about a release tag.
+If you plan to add development to the codes, you will need a development branch.

 To checkout UFS MR Weather Model components, including CIME, run the ``checkout_externals`` script from /path/to/my_ufs_sandbox.

 .. code-block:: console